-- Don’t worry about the background, as I will just ignore this (unless you want it to be included)
+- Don’t worry about the background, as I will just ignore this (unless you actively want it to be included)

-Having a small child myself I know it isn’t easy to get them to pose and they quickly tire of co-operating or pull silly faces!
-If you don’t get lucky with a nice picture right away just keep your camera handy for a few days and keep on taking the odd snap, especially when they aren’t expecting it.
+Having a child myself I know it isn’t easy to get them to pose, as they quickly tire of co-operating and start pulling silly faces!
+If you don’t get lucky with a nice picture right away just keep your camera handy for a few days and keep on taking shots, even when they aren’t expecting it.

 What I can change from your original photo

-I can easily do any of the following: tidy up hair (or fur) a bit, remove dribble/eczema/food from around a child’s mouth or sunburn from their cheeks, and smooth down a collar.
-In fact I’ll probably do all of these without you needing to ask!
-However we’ll have a good discussion about your key photo before I start, because although I’m happy to make amendments when you see the scan of the portrait, it’s always preferable to know exactly what you’d like before I begin.
+I can easily do any of the following: tidy up hair (or fur) a bit, ignore dribble/eczema/food around a child’s mouth or sunburn from their cheeks, or straighten or smooth their clothing.
+In fact I’ll probably do this without you needing to ask!
+However I’ll still talk to you about your key photo in advance because although I’m happy to make amendments once you’ve seen the scan of the portrait, it’s always preferable to know exactly what you’d like from your portrait before I begin work.

-WHAT I CAN’T DO: It’s not possible for me to take a head from one photo and put it onto a body from another one.
-I can’t completely change someone’s expression – for example I can slightly turn up the corners of someone’s mouth but I can’t turn a solemn expression into a wide smile, whilst trying to maintain a good likeness at the same time.
+It’s not possible for me to take a head from one photo and put it onto a body from another one.
+I can’t completely change someone’s expression – for example I could very slightly turn up the corners of someone’s mouth but I can’t turn a solemn expression into a wide smile, whilst trying to maintain a good likeness at the same time.